lewis-2759/.NETCurrencyConverter/README.md

 - `server.js`: The main server file.
 - `public/`: Directory containing static files (HTML, CSS, JS).
-- `.env`: Environment variables file (not included in the repository).
+- `.env`: Environment variables file (not included in the repository for obvious reasons).

 ## Frameworks and Languages Used